greenboxal/doggohub/doc/workflow/gitlab_flow.md

 In old workflows the Continuous Integration (CI) server commonly ran tests on the master branch only.
 Developers had to ensure their code did not break the master branch.
-When using GitLab flow developers create their branches from this master branch so it is essential it is green.
+When using DoggoHub flow developers create their branches from this master branch so it is essential it is green.
 Therefore each merge request must be tested before it is accepted.
-CI software like Travis and GitLab CI show the build results right in the merge request itself to make this easy.
+CI software like Travis and DoggoHub CI show the build results right in the merge request itself to make this easy.
 One drawback is that they are testing the feature branch itself and not the merged result.
 What one can do to improve this is to test the merged result itself.
 The problem is that the merge result changes every time something is merged into master.